New Home for Astronomy

 In May 2019, the University named a shortlist of six architectural firms selected to proceed to the second stage of the bidding process.
 They are: Behnisch Architekten, Ennead Architects, Morphosis Architects, OMA*AMO Architecture P.C., Snohetta, and Steven Holl Architects.

-Next Steps: These short-listed firms will be asked to submit a proposal for review by the committee.
-From this process, the University will select one firm to develop the conceptual design, which will inform continued refinement of the project and its costs, and most importantly, will support fundraising efforts.
+Next Steps: Concept design will commence in May 2020 and will inform continued refinement of the project and its costs, and most importantly, will support fundraising efforts.

 As this project moves forward next steps will be updated here.